HTony03/nonebot_plugin_github_release_notifier/README_en.md

 ## ⚙️ Configuration

-Before use, ensure that the `SUPERUSERS` configuration item in NoneBot is set.
+Before use, ensure that the `SUPERUSERS` configuration item in NoneBot2 is set.

-Add the following configuration items to the `.env` file in your NoneBot2 project:
+Add the following required configuration items to the `.env` file in your NoneBot2 project:

 | Config Item | Required | Default | Description |
 |:-----------:|:--------:|:-------:|:-----------:|